aus10powell/Automated-Health-Responses/README.md

       * Recall @ (1,10): 0.715415
       * Recall @ (2,10) 0.87425
       * Recall @ (5,10) 0.974819

+    Of course since current implementation of the model is binary (predicting out of 10 possible choices whether the response is correct or not), it really only makes sense to pay attention to Recall@1.
+* **4th Iteration: Improving Relevancy of what Response Retrieval is...well, retrieving**

 ### Future Work:
   * One big issue with trying to generated responses to queries is determining which are queries and which are responses.
 Using word embeddings and computing a similarity score using the Word Movers Algorithm, we can get very similar types of phrases to a type of query.
 Example below: